starlingfarchecker/starlingfarchecker.github.io/content/main.md

 We need each other for the movement to be successful.
 Those that choose to take part in the movement can document and detail causing chaos and destruction of police property in popular social media, but they must do so without inadvertently exposing their true identity.
+Moreover, It is also important for people that are unable physically to participate to be able to fund crippling the police anonymously and feel certain that they are making a difference.
 I'll list here certain tools and tricks that can help maintain anonymity and provide plausible deniability.

 ### Anonymous communication and coordination using SimpleX chat